yuchen-sh/project-DNT/index.md

 * <font size=4> Education, Outreach and Broader Impacts </font>

-  * The introduction of using neural networks for digital network twin optimization has been added in the graduate class ECE 553/653 Neural Networks at University of Miami.
+  * The introduction of using digital network twin has been added in the graduate class CSC/ECE Advanced NextG Network Design at North Carolina State University.

-  * One female Ph.D. student has been recruited to work on the related research at University of Miami.
-Parts of the research results have been presented in IEEE GLOBECOM 2023.
+  * Organize Summer Residential Camp: Seeing through a Digital World, motivating high-school students to delve into the intricacies of complex network systems within the digital realm and simulations.